idan441/storage_flask_python/README.md

 *Make reports showing current storage, items movements, and traders orders. (suppliers and costumers) *Manage multiple traders, suppliers or costumer, giving the abillity to track their items movement.

 This is my first python project.
-It uses Flask (with Jinja2) , python, HTML, CSS and more technologies. *** This project is still not finished! ***
+It uses Flask (with Jinja2) , python, HTML, CSS and more technologies.

 ### Short "how to" instructions of running the application -